hchkrdtn/advent-of-code/README.md

 ### Installation

-1. Clone the code from this [git](https://github.com/hchkrdtn/advent-of-code.git) repository.
+1. Clone the code (https://github.com/hchkrdtn/advent-of-code.git) repository.
 2. Install required packages.
 Currently `numpy` and `scipy`, packages for scientific computing, `pandas`, a package to manipulate data structures (tables) and data analysis, `pygame` and `matplotlib` packages for developing games and data visualization respectively.